Tube and Tyre Basic Guides By Carter Hayes April 14, 2026 8 min read

 How Tubeless and Tubed Systems Work

 You’ll learn how the tire and tube interact to hold air and how a tubeless bead seals against the rim to create an airtight system.
-I’ll explain how liquid sealant works with tubeless setups to plug punctures and how pressure choices affect traction and pinch-flat risk.
+This section explains how liquid sealant works with tubeless setups to plug punctures and how pressure choices affect traction and pinch-flat risk.
 Then we’ll compare mounting and rim requirements so you can weigh installation complexity against performance benefits.

 Feature Effect